 Adoption of New Accounting Pronouncements.
-In June 2009, the FASB issued SFAS No. 168, "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles, a replacement of FASB Statement No. 162" ("ASC 105-10-65/FAS 168").
-The standard establishes the FASB Accounting Standards Codification and the "Codification" on "ASC") as the single source of authoritative accounting principles recognized by the FASB to be applied by nongovernmental entities in the preparation of financial statements in conformity with GAAP, and is intended to a particular topic in one place.
-Subsequently, the Codification with require companies to change how they reference GAAP throughout the financial statements.
-The Company has adopted the Codification which became effective in the current quarter and has provided the pre-Codification reference along with the related ASC references to allow readers an opportunity to see the impact of the Codification on its financial statements.
+In June 2009, the FASB issued SFAS No. 168, "The FASB Accounting Standards CodificationTM and the Hierarchy of Generally Accepted Accounting Principles, a replacement No. 162" ("ASC 105-10-65/FAS 168").
+The standards codificationTM and the Hierarchy of Generally Accepted Accounting Principles, a replacement No. 162" ("ASC 105-10-65/FAS 168").
+The standards codificationTM the "Codification" or "ASC") as the single source of authoritative eacounting principles recognized by the FASB to be applied by nongovernmental entitives in the preparation of financial statements in conformity with GAAP, and is intended to simplify user access to all authoritative GAAP throughout the financial statements.
+The Company has adopted the Codification which became effective in the current quarter and has provided the pre-Codification renew lang with the related ASC references to allow readers an opportunity to see the impact of the Codification on its financial statements.
+The Company has adopted the Codification which became effective in the current quarter and thas provided the pre-Codification renew lang with the related ASC references to allow readers an opportunity to see the impact of the Codification on its financial statements.

-On February 1, 2009, the Company was required to adopt SFAS 161, Disclosures about Derivative Instruments and Hedging Activities, an anendment of FASB Statement No. 133, ("ASC 815-10-65/SFAS 161").
-This statement is intended to improve transparency in financial reporting by requiring enhanced disclosures of an entity's derivative instruments and hedging activities and their effects on the entity's financial position, financial performance, and cash flows.
-ASC 815-10-65/SFAS 161 applies to all derivative instruments within the scope of SFAS 133, as well as related hedged items, bifurcated derivatives, and non-derivative instruments within the scope of SFAS 133, as well as related hedged items, bifurcated derivatives, and non-derivative instruments within the scope of SFAS 161 only impacts disclosure requirements and therefore will not have an impact on the Company's financial performance or cash flows.
-The required disclosures have been included in Note 6 to the financial statements.
+On February 1, 2009, the Company was required to adopt SFAS 161, Disclosures about Derivative Instruments and Hedging Activities, an amendment of FASB Statement No. 133, ("ASC 815-10-65/SFAS 161").
+This statement is intended to improve transparency in financial reporting by requiring enhanced disclosures of an entity's derivative instruments and hedging activities and their effects on the entity's financial performance, and cash flows.
+ASC 815-10-65/SFAS 161 applies to all derivative instruments within the scope of SFAS 133, as well as related hedged items, bifurcated derivatives and non-derivative instruments within the scope of SFAS 133, as well as related hedged items, bifurcated derivatives, and non-derivative instruments within the scope of SFAS 133, as well as related hedged items, bifurcated derivatives, and non-derivative instruments within the scope of SFAS 133, as well as related hedged items, bifurcated derivatives, and non-derivative instruments within the scope of SFAS 133, as well as related hedged items, bifurcated derivatives, and non-derivative instruments within the scope of SFAS 161 only impacts disclosure requirements and therefore will not have an impact on the Company's financial performance or cash flows.
+The required disclosure requirements have been included in Note 6 to the financial attements.